 All Veterans alike share one thing in common: they served in their nation’s military.
 When they leave the service, many are entitled to compensation or benefits.

-The Department of Veterans Affairs gives benefits to Veterans who have a disability, illness, or suffered from an injury connected to their time in the service.
+The Department of Veterans Affairs gives benefits to Veterans who have a disability, illness, or persistent injury connected to their time in the service.
 Many Veterans are unaware of this and go on without realizing that they may be entitled to benefits.

 However, there are some differences among Veterans.
 Some served longer than others, others served in different military branches, and some served in active combat while others did not.
 Does this mean that there are additional benefits between them?